 Disaster Preparedness and Disaster Response

-In collaboration with local and international organizations Woodland deploys volunteers to support the victims of natural disasters in Central America such as hurricanes, earthquakes, volcano eruptions, floods/mudslides, etc.
+In collaboration with local and international organizations Woodland deploys volunteers to support the victims of natural disasters in Central -South America and the Caribbean such as hurricanes, earthquakes, volcano eruptions, floods/mudslides, etc.

 To respond to these types of emergencies Woodland requests volunteers and donations to provide basic supplies: food, water filters, bedding items and medicine.